Livefull/SphereDiar/README.md

 joblib
 wavefile
 ```
-Then, check **demo.ipynb** to get the basic idea of different tools provided in SphereDiar.py.
+Then, check **demo.ipynb** to get the basic idea how to use SphereDiar.py for speaker diarization.

 ### Performance of the embedding models with Voxceleb1 test set